 On-site emergency services coordination – There are many initiatives to enhance the management of emergency situations, both between the various public sector/first responders and the interaction with the public.
 For first responder interactions (such as at a major accident, fire, or natural disaster) there are currently communication difficulties between the many parties and jurisdictions that may be involved.
 One scenario being considered is to establish a temporary IP network on-site to go beyond what can be done with simple voice-based systems.
 In addition to voice, text, and graphics (e.g. building plans), video from a variety of sources can be shared by all on-site responders and shared with fixed site control centers.
+Latency is not as critical as with some of the other scenarios, but still needs to be better than typical 802.11 associations, especially when a new arrival needs to be associated and obtaining data as soon as it arrives.
+Therefore the typical vehicular association occurring within one or two vehicle lengths of travel should be the requirement.
+The rate of entry will be from one or two to no more than 10 vehicles arriving within a few seconds of each other.

 Public Interaction – During an emergency situation, there is a need for improved communication between the emergency services agencies and the public, whether this is to on notice about a situation, to assist in looking for someone (e.g Amber alert) or to conduct an evacuation of an area.
 The public can be advised about actions that they should take that is specific to their location (don’t send out a city-wide evacuation when only a small specific area is involved) and manage the routing of cars and people to avoid grid-lock for either an evacuation or simply when temporarily rerouting traffic.
+This is comparable to general Internet Access for both pedestrian and vehicular users.

 Commercial Vehicle Operations